adwasser/deimos-longslit/README.md

-# LSDEIMOS #
+# LS-DEIMOS #
 Quick and dirty DEIMOS longslit data reduction.

-Contact:
-Asher Wasserman
-adwasser@ucsc.edu
+Contact: Asher Wasserman, adwasser@ucsc.edu

 What this does:
 * combines flat and bias frames